kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 # C417.1   General

-\(a\) This appendix contains methodologies for performing the flight safety analysis required for the launch of an unguided suborbital launch vehicle flown with a wind weighting safety system, except for the hazard area analysis required by §417.107, which is covered in appendix B of this part.
+\(a\) This appendix contains methodologies for performing the flight safety analysis required for the launch of an unguided suborbital launch vehicle flown with a wind weighting safety system, except for the hazard area analysis required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.107   Flight safety.|§417.107]], which is covered in appendix B of this part.
 This appendix includes methodologies for a trajectory analysis, wind weighting analysis, debris analysis, debris risk analysis, and a collision avoidance analysis.

 \(b\) The requirements of this appendix apply to a launch operator and the launch operator's flight safety analysis unless the launch operator clearly and convincingly demonstrates that an alternative approach provides an equivalent level of safety.

 \(c\) A launch operator must:

-\(1\) Perform a flight safety analysis to determine the launch parameters and conditions under which an unguided suborbital launch vehicle may be flown using a wind weighting safety system as required by §417.233.
+\(1\) Perform a flight safety analysis to determine the launch parameters and conditions under which an unguided suborbital launch vehicle may be flown using a wind weighting safety system as required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.233   Analysis for an unguided suborbital launch vehicle flown with a wind weighting safety system.|§417.233]].

-\(2\) When conducting the flight safety analysis, comply with the safety criteria and operational requirements contained in §417.125; and
+\(2\) When conducting the flight safety analysis, comply with the safety criteria and operational requirements contained in [[Volume 4/C Licensing/0417 Launch safety.md#§417.125   Launch of an unguided suborbital launch vehicle.|§417.125]]; and

-\(3\) Conduct the flight safety analysis for an unguided suborbital launch vehicle using the methodologies of this appendix and appendix B of this part unless the launch operator demonstrates, in accordance with §406.3(b), through the licensing process, that an alternate method provides an equivalent level of fidelity.
+\(3\) Conduct the flight safety analysis for an unguided suborbital launch vehicle using the methodologies of this appendix and appendix B of this part unless the launch operator demonstrates, in accordance with [[Volume 4/B Procedure/0406 Investigations, enforcement, and administrative review.md#§406.3   Submissions; oral presentation in license, permit, and payload actions.|§406.3]](b), through the licensing process, that an alternate method provides an equivalent level of fidelity.

 # C417.3   Trajectory analysis